Firewalls: What You Need To Know (Function, Features, Capabilities)

 Firewalls often fall into that “out-of-sight, out-of-mind” category; quietly operating to keep your network safe without too much thought from business leaders or users.
 But, just like every other part of your network, firewalls need to be monitored and updated to ward off new threats.

 As a network engineer at Kelser, I spend a lot of time advising clients about firewalls.
-In this article, I’ll explain the function, features, and capabilities of firewalls.
+In this article, I’ll explain what the function of a firewall is, what features you need, and what the capabilities are of firewalls.
 I’ll explore some of the key differences, recent feature improvements, and what to look for when selecting a firewall.

 I’ll also talk about how you can use firewalls in different places within your network to build up layers of protection.
 Because, the truth is that while a perimeter firewall is a good start, it doesn’t provide the strongest possible protection.

-After reading this article, you’ll have a deeper understanding of firewall technology (in non-technical terms) and how to maximize it to secure your users and your network
+After reading this article, you’ll have a deeper understanding of firewall technology, (in non-technical terms), the purpose of a firewall, and how to maximize it to secure your users and your network.

 What Is A Firewall?